Poems & Readings,

 This page holds a collection of just some of my favourite readings and poems, I update it frequently as I gather new material through the lovely families that I meet.

-Poetry and readings are like paintings - they are very much a personal choice and it is so important that I help you find the one that is the right 'fit' for you (of course you need to have one if you don't want to).
+Poetry and readings are like paintings - they are very much a personal choice and it is so important that I help you find something that is the right 'fit' for you (of course you need to have one if you don't want to).

 She Is Gone (He Is Gone)

 You can shed tears that she is gone

 Or you can smile because she has lived

 You can close your eyes and pray that she will come back